How to Save Like the Wealthy

 Income – SAVINGS = Expenses

-Take your savings off the top first, and then spend the rest, guilt-free.
+Save money off the top first, and then spend the rest, guilt-free.

-Step 4: Put Savings on Autopilot with a Sweep Account
+Save on Autopilot with a Sweep Account

 Next, we want to eliminate the barriers that make savings something that might happen, if we remember.
-Remove the mental energy required to maintain the habit by setting up an automatic transfer from your checking to a savings account at the beginning of the month.
+Remove the mental energy required to maintain the habit by setting up an automatic transfer from your checking account to a savings account at the beginning of the month.
 Start with the amount you can reasonably save today.

 This auto-transfer will automatically go to savings every month before you spend anything.